Skip to main content

 Generated image

-Yes, you can define an effective Poisson ratio for the horizon—but only in a very specific, emergent, hydrodynamic sense—and it takes its extremal value.
+Yes, you can define an effective Poisson ratio for the spacetime horizon, and the 3D bulk.

 The Poisson ratio (ν) is defined (in ordinary elasticity) as